 As the weather in Marquette County is caught in transition between winter and spring, there’s more than one thing waking and warming up in northern Michigan.
 And the end of hibernation calls for serious celebration.
 April 14, Angry Bear is

-Tracking the Northern Lights takes patience, persistence, and a whole lot of luck — but there’s also tons of apps for that.
+Tracking the Northern Lights takes patience, persistence, and a whole lot of luck — but there are also a ton of apps for that.
 And around the Spring Equinox (March 20), your chances of catching a light show are heightened.
-So, now

 Before you embark on your day’s big adventure, we highly recommend a quick pick-me-up.
 When it comes to coffee roasters, we’ve got tons of tasty options.
 With multiple local shops and counting, Marquette County offers so much more than your average